kawaicheung/book-on-naming-things/manuscript/0_C_TidyingUp.md

 About two-thirds of the way through developing the new version, I realized that storing everything as Markdown was becoming a crutch.
 We had introduced a WYSIWYG editor which would replace the Markdown editor we had been using.
 Initially, I thought the best approach to implementing the new editor was to force the editor to convert HTML into Markdown before submitting it into the codebase.
 This way, I wouldn't have to make wholesale changes to existing code.
 But, a _reliable_ HTML-to-Markdown converter is, I'd come to find, a veritable oxymoron.

 Eventually, I came to terms with the fact that the easier approach was to have my backend code accept HTML instead of Markdown.
 But, this would only be true for certain text -- namely the ones that originate from a WYSIWYG editor in the application.
 There were other bits of text (most of which is generated behind the scenes), that still were being stored and served as Markdown.
+Further complicatin things, there were a few places in my code where the new HTML text still had to be converted to Markdown.
+Specifically, to send Slack notifications, I had to convert text originating from the editor to Markdown because that's how the Slack endpoint was still expecting its text.

-The fact that some text was stored as HTML and other text was stored as Markdown wasn't a big deal.
-But, keeping track of whether a particular method parameter would be in HTML or Markdown was.
-Not only was there a breadth of text to track, but usually there would be 3 or 4 layers that a particular piece of text would traverse before it's final resting place.
+However, the fact that some text was stored as HTML and other text was stored as Markdown wasn't a big deal.
+Keeping track of whether a particular method parameter or a particular class property would be in HTML or Markdown was.
+This was an issue up and down all the layers of my code.

-One option to resolve this would be a deep cut. [(Subclassing)...]

-[I opted for the other option -- lightweight (renaming each of these text parameters).
-I get 90% of the benefit for 10% of the work.]

-[Ref: Brandon Rhodes 2013 Python duck naming Pycon]
+One option to resolve this would be a pretty deep cut.
+I could create two new classes that subclass `String`, say a `MarkdownString` and `HTMLString` class, then, manually replace the myriad of string declarations in my code that needed this further specification.
+This would let me lean on the compiler to catch any issues--for instance, if an `HTMLString` were passed to my Slack API wrapper class.
+But, this felt like a sledgehammer approach to the whole problem.

+I opted for a much lighterweight approach--simply rename the parameters and properties _themselves_.
+Where a `body` method parameter existed, I replaced with `html_body` or `markdown_body`.
+Where a `text` class property lived, I replaced with `html_text` or `markdown_text`.

+The best approach I've found is to rename the top and bottommost layers first.
+That's because those are the places where I know, with 100% confidence, what format the text should be.

+I started with the very top--at the interface level.
+A form element for a WYSIWYG editor would be renamed to `html_body`.
+(By necessity, I'd then rename its corresponding controller method parameter `html_body` since the parameters bind together by default on a name match).

+Once I had all the top-level names updated, I then moved to the very bottom of the app, the layers that integrate with our own datastore or an external API.
+For instance, I have an object I pass to my Slack API wrapper which holds the body text that's displayed on a Slack message.
+I renamed that from `body` to `markdown_body`, because I know that's how Slack expects the data.

+At this point, the code would compile because I'd done nothing more than rename properties.
+But, the work was far from done.
+There was all the naming to do in between.

+For example, even though my

+I'd trickle my way inward through the layers of abstraction.
+(By the way, it's at a time like this where a `Rename...` feature on your development environment is most useful.
+I always use the built-in feature in Visual Studio for this rather than renaming a property and all of its references manually).

+At first, this felt like cheating.
+It felt too...easy.
+And, I'm accustomed to nothing in programming being as easy as things first appear.

+But, the more I went down this path, the more fluid the code felt.

 Power of just renaming params without structurally changing anything.